 A day of religious observance, or a cultural celebration — St. Patrick’s Day is both.
 For many, it is the day to celebrate the work of Patrick, who is said to have converted thousands of Irish to Christianity during the 5th century.
 He was eventually made a saint and is remembered every March 17… the day of his death.

 St. Patrick’s Day is also a day when people across the world celebrate all things Irish; the people, the food, the song, and of course, the dance.
-So, stand up and cruise to the nearest ceíli´… but first, join Fred Astaire Dance Studio as we get into The Swing of Things — St. Patrick’s Day Edition!
+So, stand up and cruise to the nearest ceíli´… but first, join Fred Astaire Dance Studios as we get into The Swing of Things — St. Patrick’s Day Edition!

 There are many different reasons as to why the color green is associated with Ireland and St. Patrick’s Day, most of them steeped in Irish mythology and politics.
 You’ll see a sea of green on the holiday — everything from clothing to food and drink.
 In Chicago, they take the wearing of the green very seriously, going so far as to dye the famous Chicago River green in celebration of the day.
 The tradition is said to have started sometime in the 1960s, with the color lasting around five hours.